12 Apr Be Aware of Senior Scams

 Home Improvement scams.
 Use a local, well-established contractor.
 Ask for and check references.
 Give only a portion of payment to start the work and only pay the balance when the job is finished to your satisfaction.

 Door-to-door sales.
 Never allow anyone you don’t know to enter your home.
 Magazine sales are a common door-to-door scam.
 Subscriptions are not only bogus but once inside your home scammers may steal jewelry or money.

 Health scams.
-Health scams usually attract people who are scared or in pain.
+Health scams usually attract people who are in pain and at the end-of-the-rope with conventional medicine.
 They often target conditions in which symptoms may be treated but are not curable.
 Be aware of anti-aging therapies, arthritis remedies, cancer cures, memory aids, misleading dietary supplement claims, and health insurance promises.

 Online scams.
 Create passwords which are unique.
 Use a random mix of upper and lower case letters, numbers and symbols.
 Longer passwords are better because they are harder for a scammer to figure out.
 Install anti-virus software and computer updates when notified.
 Do not open suspicious e-mails or attachments.
 Delete them immediately.